build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ## Prerequisites

 You will need an AWS account to complete this tutorial.
 If you do not have an AWS account, create a new AWS account to get started.
+You will also need to download the sample code provided above.

 ## Implementation